unchained-capital/unchained-wallets/README.md

 ### DirectInteraction classes

-Some devices (such as a Trezor) support "direct" interactions -- JavaScript code directly obtain a response from the device.
+Some devices (such as a Trezor) support "direct" interactions -- JavaScript code can directly obtain a response from the device.

 Developers implementing these kinds of interactions should subclass `DirectInteraction` and provide an `async run()` method which performs